DataBiosphere/terra-scientific-pipelines-service/pipelines/sv_imputation/refPanelCreation/README.md

 # WDLs used to generate the testing reference panel files for SV imputation

+Each workflow in this directory accepts an optional `copy_to_cloud_dest` input: a `gs://` path (bucket and prefix) that, when provided, causes the workflow's outputs to be copied to that location via the shared `CopyToCloud` task (`CopyToCloud.wdl`).
+In that case the workflow's outputs resolve to the final `gs://` destination of the files rather than the local execution paths.

 ## CreateBubbleIdVcf
 ### Purpose
 This wdl extracts a unique list of all INFO/ID values from a biallelic, sites-only bcf,